Planning committee public participation scheme

 Planning Committee agenda papers are normally published five working days before the relevant meeting.
 The papers include a report, together with a recommendation, from officers on each of the planning applications to be considered by the Committee.

-For public speaking guidelines on agenda items that are not related to a specific planning application or enforcement item, see general public participation scheme.
+Public speaking guidelines on agenda items that are not related to a specific planning application or enforcement item are outlined in the general public participation scheme.

 Public participation regarding specific planning applications or enforcement agenda items

-All current Members of the Council, including co-opted members who due to private or ward activities has to declare bias and pre-determination in relation to an agenda item may utilise this public participation scheme and speak on such an agenda item.
-Such members must register to speak before the start of the meeting in the same way as a member of the public.
-Upon completing his/her address the member will be required to leave the chamber for the remainder of the agenda item.
+All current members of the council (including co-opted members) who, due to private or ward activities, has to declare bias and pre-determination in relation to an agenda item may utilise this public participation scheme and speak on such an agenda item.
+Such members must register to speak before the meeting in the same way as a member of the public.
+Upon completing their address the member will be required to leave the chamber for the remainder of the agenda item.

-Anyone who has registered, or wishes to register, to speak on a specific planning application or enforcement agenda item should try to arrive at least 15 minutes before the start of the meeting.
+Anyone who has registered to speak on a specific planning application or enforcement agenda item should try to arrive at least 15 minutes before the start of the meeting.

 You can speak for three minutes.